jlomako/webscraper/README.md

 # webscraper
-gets content from website and saves result to csv file in data folder
+gets content from website and saves result to csv file